terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 ### IAM Roles

-The Service Account which will be used to invoke this module must have the following IAM roles at project level:
+The Service Account which will be used to invoke this module must have the following IAM roles:

+* Project level:
   * Cloud Functions Developer: `roles/cloudfunctions.developer`
   * Storage Admin: `roles/storage.admin`
   * Pub/Sub Admin: `roles/pubsub.admin`
   * Service Account User: `roles/iam.serviceAccountUser`

-At organization level
+* Organization level
   * Security Center Sources Editor: `roles/securitycenter.sourcesEditor`
   * Security Admin: `roles/iam.securityAdmin`

 You you are deploying this module in the logging project of the Terraform Example Foundation using the Terraform Service account created in the Foundation it already has all the necessary permissions in the logging project.